Posted in how to guide, iron foundry, release, vmc, · September 26, 2012

 Like the PostgreSQL example prior, I created a tunnel so that the MySQL Workbench tool could "see" our Iron Foundry instance.
 As before, I also chose the "none" client so that I could connect the GUI tool instead of issuing command statements only.

 Notice that I got back database credentials ("username"/"password"), a schema instance name ("name"), and a port number.
 I was now ready to connect the MySQL Workbench to my database instance.
-The Workbench has three core functions:
+The Workbench has three core functions: SQL development, data modeling, and server administration.

 In this example, I created a new pair of tables, and deployed them to the database instance in Iron Foundry.
 In the Workbench, I clicked the "Create New EER Model" in order to generate a data model.
 The first thing that I did was right-click the schema name and choose "Edit Schema."
 On the subsequent window, I changed the default "mydb" name to the the "name" value returned by the vmc tunnel command.